 God is good.
 God is also great.
 Let's commit ourselves again today into the mighty and merciful hands of this amazing God.
-And let's trust in his capacity to achieve his good purposes in all circumstances.
+The future once again seems uncertain: let's continue to trust in his capacity to achieve his good purposes in all circumstances.